Charles Lindbergh: Environmental and tribal causes

 Maj.
 Ware received the Distinguished Flying Cross for his actions, and the other Sikorsky crew members received the Air Medal.
-In 2021, Ware described how he received his medal "in less than a week," remarking that it normally "takes several months.
-But when you’ve got an international hero, it kind of gains some momentum.”
-The helicopter involved in the rescue, Sikorsky HH-3E 66-13289 (c/n 61-588), was itself lost in the South China Sea later in 1972, following a rescue from a freighter west of Luzon, when its main transmission cracked and began leaking oil.
+In 2021, Ware described how he received his medal "in less than a week", remarking that it normally "takes several months.
+But when you've got an international hero, it kind of gains some momentum.”

+Retirement in Hawaii

-Lindbergh also joined with early aviation industrialist, former Pan Am executive vice president, and longtime friend, Samuel F. Pryor Jr., in "efforts by the Nature Conservancy to preserve plants and wildlife in Kipahulu Valley" on the Hawaiian island of Maui.
-Lindbergh chose the Kipahulu Valley for retirement, building an A‐frame cottage there in 1971; Pryor moved there in 1965 with his wife, Mary, after retiring from Pan Am.
+Lindbergh joined with early aviation industrialist, former Pan Am executive vice president, and longtime friend, Samuel F. Pryor Jr., in "efforts by the Nature Conservancy to preserve plants and wildlife in Kipahulu Valley" on the Hawaiian island of Maui.
+Lindbergh chose the Kipahulu Valley for retirement, building an A-frame cottage there in 1971; Pryor moved there in 1965 with his wife, Mary, after retiring from Pan Am.
 Lindbergh's choice of Maui as a retirement home "represented his love of natural places" and his "lifelong commitment to the ideal of simplicity."

+Views on technology

 Commenting on Lindbergh's profound concern with the impact of technology on humanity, Richard Hallion wrote: "He recognized the narrow margin on which society trod in the unstable nuclear era, and his work after World War II confirmed his fear that humanity now had the ability to destroy in minutes what previous generations had taken centuries to create.
 And so Lindbergh the technologist changed to Lindbergh the philosopher, protector of the Tasaday, preaching a turn from the materialistic, mechanistic society toward a society based on 'simplicity, humiliation, contemplation, prayer.'"
 In her 1988 book, Charles A. Lindbergh and the American Dilemma, Susan M. Gray wrote that Lindbergh "established his 'middle ground' between technology and human values, embracing both, rejecting neither."